 Workspace

 All workspace members can access the agent.
-It’s great for agents created by company members so other colleagues can use them.
+It is great for creating agents within companies so that other colleagues can use them.

 Private

-By default, only the creator sees the agent in listings.
-To audit or access another member’s private agent, the workspace must grant explicit governance permissions (being Owner alone does not automatically unlock others’ private agents).
-Use for drafts, tests, or personal agents.
+By default, only the creator can see the agent in the listing.
+To audit or access a private agent from another member, explicit governance permission in the workspace is required (simply being an Owner does not automatically grant access to others’ private agents).
+Ideal for drafts, tests, or personal agents.

 Public

-In this case, any Tess user can find and use the agent, and it becomes available and listed in the Marketplace.
-Used for agents ready to be reused by others (more generic and broad), market templates, showcases, etc.
+In this case, any Tess user can find and use the agent, making it available and listed in the Marketplace.
+These are used for agents ready for reuse by others (more generic and broad), market templates, showcases, etc.

 Unlisted

-It can’t be found in the Marketplace, and only people with the direct link can open it.
-It’s used when you want to share with specific clients, partners, or in beta phases for testing by other people.
+They cannot be found in the Marketplace and only people with the direct link can open them.
+It is used when you want to share with specific clients, partners, or in beta phases for testing by others.

 Governance and private content in the workspace

-Visibility (public, workspace, private, unlisted) is not the only control.
-For other members’ private agents and private results in the same workspace, Tess applies an explicit governance model:- Same rules everywhere: Agent Studio, chat, usage history, linked documents, and external template/execution APIs share the same authorization rules.
-There is no API-side shortcut that exposes another user’s private assets without the right permission.
+The platform reinforces that visibility (public, workspace, private, unlisted) is not the only control: for private agents and results of other members within the same workspace, an explicit governance model applies:- Same rules across all flows: AI Studio, chat, usage history, access to linked documents, and template/execution APIs apply the same authorization.
+There is no “shortcut” in the API that exposes another user’s private content without proper permission.

-- No role bypass: Being Owner or admin does not by itself replace governance permission to read or audit others’ private agents and private sessions/results when policy requires explicit grants — unauthorized access is clearly denied.
+- No role-based bypass: having an Owner or administrator role does not replace, by itself, governance permission to read or audit private agents and private sessions/results from others — when the policy requires explicit permission, access is clearly denied.

-Who may audit private content and under what terms depends on workspace permissions and governance features for your plan (often in Enterprise scenarios).
-See also Members and permissions.
+Who can audit private content and under which conditions depends on the workspace permissions and the governance features of your plan (often in Enterprise scenarios).
+Also check Members and Permissions.

-When creating the Agent, you can set visibility inside Agent Studio by selecting your preferred option.
+When creating the Agent, you can define visibility within Agent Studio by selecting your preferred option.
 The agent will be created with that setting.

 - Open Agent Studio

-- Find the agent you want to configure.
-You can use the search field, type, visibility, or Owner.
+- Locate the agent you want to configure.
+You can search by name, type, visibility, or owner.

 - Check the Visibility column and choose the desired level